Destination Guide

 Pisa → Rome arrival

-Piazza dei Miracoli: Romanesque Cathedral, Baptistery (remarkable acoustics), Leaning Tower (1173–1372) · Drive to Rome · Evening orientation: Piazza Venezia, Vittoriano, Capitoline Hill (Michelangelo's square, view over Roman Forum), Spanish Steps
+Piazza dei Miracoli: Romanesque Cathedral, Baptistery (remarkable acoustics), Leaning Tower (1173 to 1372) · Drive to Rome · Evening orientation: Piazza Venezia, Vittoriano, Capitoline Hill (Michelangelo's square, view over Roman Forum), Spanish Steps

 Day 6